 Most Chinese soy sauce is produced using a much shorter brewing process using little or no wheat and no yeast, as well as having a higher salt content than the Japanese type.
 Also some Chinese brands are a mixture between a brewed soy sauce and a chemical one.

-No, Kikkoman Soy Sauce contains only four ingredients: soybeans, wheat, salt and water.
+No, all Kikkoman products are free of artificial colours and flavours, and have no added MSG.
+Kikkoman Soy Sauce contains only four ingredients: soybeans, wheat, salt and water.
 These are combined in a natural fermentation process to create Kikkoman Naturally Brewed Soy Sauce.

 Does Kikkoman have any connection with Chinese soya products?